Lutchmeeparsadsing Ramsahok: Early life

-Lutchmeeparsadsing Ramsahok (also known as Ramsewak) was born in a Hindu family in Mare d'Albert, Mauritius.
+Lutchmeeparsadsing Ramsahok (also known as Lutchmeeparsad Ramsewak or Lutchmeeparsad Ramsewok) was born in a Hindu family in Mare d'Albert, Mauritius.

 Career as a Trade Unionist

 Ramsahok became President of the Tea Industry Workers Union in 1971.
 Three years later he was elected President of the General Workers Federation (GWF) in 1974.

+He was first elected in Mauritian Parliament in 1976 under the MMM in the Constituency No 12 (Mahebourg).
+In his 3rd term (1983) in Mauritius Assembly he assumed the post as Minister of Local Government (Secretary of local government and affairs) under Prime Minister Sir Aneerood Jugnauth.

 Political career

 As a candidate of the MMM at the 1976 General Elections in Constituency No. 12 (Mahebourg Plaine Magnien) he was elected to the Legislative Assembly where he served as member of the Opposition.
 In June 1982 Ramsahok was again elected in Constituency No.12 as candidate of MMM-PSM coalition.

 In 1983 Ramsahok was one of the founding fathers of the new party MSM which was originally a splinter group from the MMM and led by Anerood Jugnauth.

 At the August 1983 elections he was voted back in Parliament as candidate of the Labour-MSM alliance, where he served as Minister of Local Government until April 1987 when he was forced to resign due to the publication of the report of the Judge Maurice Rault's Commission of Enquiry on Drug Trafficking (1986).

+The drug allegations were unfounded and dismissed and August 2, 1990, Sir Aneerood Jugnauth (Sitting Prime Minister) made a written statement, read by his lawyer Sir Hamid Moollan and his solicitor Sachidanand Veerasamy that he made a mistake in saying that we were Amsterdam Boys and on the second day, i.e. the 3 August 1990, the Intermediate Court ruled as follows: